dimitree54/public_package_template/README.md

 5.  **Set up PyPI**
     1. Go to: https://pypi.org/manage/account/token/
     2. Click "Add API token", set the scope for your package
-    3. Create a repository secret with the name PYPI_TOKEN
+    3. Create a repository secret with the name PYPI_PUBLISH_TOKEN

 6.  **Once you push anything to main, a new tag will be created, built, and published to PyPI**